 - Secret LinkedIn Filters for Corporate Recruiting Teams

-It turns out that our most popular blog post is the quirky UPDATED!
-What Your LinkedIn Member Number Means (and How to Find It) about finding your LinkedIn Member Number and what it all means.
-Perhaps you can help us solve the Mystery of the LinkedIn Member Number uncovered by one of the commenters.
+It turns out that our most popular blog post is the quirky What Your LinkedIn Member Number Means (and How to Find It).
+Join the fun and see if you can find your LinkedIn member number and when you became a member.